 The Login That Killed Your Sale

 The mental cycle for a typical online course participant is predictable: they buy with excitement, log in, see 40 modules stretching before them, and think, “I’ll do it tomorrow.”
 Life inevitably interrupts, they never return, and guilt prevents them from ever reopening the course.
+Most coaches overlook marketing an online course alternative when building their business.

-No Finish Line, No Upsell — The Real Structural Failure
+No Finish Line, No Upsell β The Real Structural Failure

 In a traditional online course, the creator has zero visibility into participant progress.
 You have no idea who finished, who dropped off, or who is ever truly ready to receive a premium offer.
-This lack of insight is the single most expensive problem in online course marketing, completely independent of the quality of your content.This structural flaw makes upselling extremely difficult.
+This lack of insight is the single most expensive problem in online course marketing, completely independent of the quality of your content.
+For sustainable revenue, marketing an online course alternative must be part of your strategy.

 Paid Challenges vs Traditional Online Courses: Key Differences